davettt/todoist-claude-integration/README.md

 This gives you a guided menu for everything:
 - Export your data (Step 1)
 - Instructions for Claude (Step 2)
 - Apply changes (Step 3)
 - Process forwarded emails (Step 4)
+- Generate AI email digest (Step 5)
+- Review digest interactively (Step 6)
 - View tasks and calendar
 - Backups and setup